Canada-Kingdom of Saudi Arabia relations

 Bilateral relations

-Saudi Arabia is a leader of the Arab and Muslim worlds, as evidenced by its leadership role in the Arab League, the Organization of Islamic Cooperation (OIC), and the Gulf Cooperation Council (GCC), which is also headquartered in Riyadh.
-Saudi Arabia is also the only member of the G20 from the Arab world.
+Saudi Arabia is a leader of the Arab and Muslim worlds, as evidenced by its leadership role in the Arab League, the Organization of Islamic Cooperation (OIC), headquartered in Jeddah, and the Gulf Cooperation Council (GCC) in Riyadh.
 Saudi Arabia retains global importance as the Guardian of the Two Holy Mosques (Mecca and Medina) and is the religious home of the world’s 1.6 billion Muslims.
 Every year, thousands of Canadians are among the millions of Muslims who perform the annual hajj, or pilgrimage, to Mecca.

-As of 2022, Saudi Arabia is the world’s leading oil exporter, and the second largest oil producer behind the United States.
-According to 2021 estimates, it holds 17% of the world’s known oil reserves.
-As such, the Kingdom plays a key role in the Organization of Petroleum Exporting Countries (OPEC) and the broader OPEC+, and has considerable influence on the global economy.
+Saudi Arabia is the world’s leading oil exporter, and as of 2023, the second largest oil producer behind the United States.
+Saudi Arabia holds approximately 17% of the world’s known crude oil reserves.
+As such, the Kingdom plays a key role in the Organization of Petroleum Exporting Countries (OPEC) and the broader OPEC+ and has considerable influence on the global economy.

-In Saudi Arabia, Canada is represented by the Embassy of Canada to Saudi Arabia, in Riyadh.
+In Saudi Arabia, Canada is represented by the Embassy of Canada to Saudi Arabia, in Riyadh, and has an Honorary Consul in Jeddah.
 Saudi Arabia is represented in Canada by an Embassy in Ottawa.

 Trade relations

-In 2016, Saudi Arabia launched Vision 2030, a large scale economic and social development plan to diversify its economy away from oil, develop its public sector and bring about social change.
-This domestic agenda aims to develop new sectors such as manufacturing, logistics, tourism and entertainment.
-It also includes the launch of mega infrastructure projects from industrial complexes to full cities such as Neom.
-Development under Vision 2030 aims to be environmentally sustainable and to promote the use of clean energy.
+In 2016, Saudi Arabia launched Vision 2030, a large scale economic and social development plan to diversify its economy, develop its public sector and create job opportunities.
+This domestic agenda aims to develop new sectors such as mining, manufacturing, logistics, tourism and entertainment.
+It also includes the launch of mega infrastructure projects from industrial complexes to smart cities.

 Related links